-Let’s have a look at what options you have to get your Salesforce Commerce Cloud up to speed.
+Let’s look at your options to get your Salesforce Commerce Cloud up to speed.

 Image optimization is a standard tactic for many eCommerce websites.
 Given how image-heavy today’s enterprise eCommerce sites are, even tiny savings on images—when implemented across large websites—can cumulatively add up to significant sitewide gains.

 Such optimization tactics can involve:

 Implementing a CDN to serve the assets from closer Points of Presence (PoPs)